Humbitious: The Power of Low-Ego, High-Drive Leadership

 Fear Is A Dishonest Act

-This week’s article is written by Peter Kozodoy, award-winning author of Honest to Greatness.
-It is a companion to his interview on Innovating Leadership, Co-creating Our Future titled How to Harness Honesty which aired on June 7, 2022.
+Peter Kozodoy, award-winning author of Honest to Greatness, provided this article as a companion to his podcast How to Harness Honesty

 This insight and interview are brought to you in collaboration with WBECS by coaching.com.
 WBECS speakers represent some of the most brilliant minds and most innovative thinkers in the business and executive coaching space.
 WBECS provides the most impactful training and resources for professional coaches globally.